pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 </div>

-## Have something to say
+## Say _something_ and be brief

 Saying a lot about nothing is worse than having nothing to say.
 If you have something to say, keep it concise.

-Do not introduce too many ideas, it will be harder to remember tha main one.
+Do not introduce too many ideas, it will be harder to remember the main one.

 ## Write for your audience